QuantLet/MVA-Ready/QID-1198-MVAcanus/README.md

 # QID-1198-MVAcanus
-[not-vali-S] performs a canonical correlation analysis for the US crime and US health data
+Performs a canonical correlation analysis for the US crime and US health data